TianyuanCai/ml-notes/ml-notes/ml.md

   - Within each split, find the best variable/split that separates the outcomes.
 - Continue until the groups are too small or sufficiently “pure”.

-Algorithm with Pruning
+**Algorithm with Pruning**

-- An algorithm for building

 - A similar algorithm for both building and pruning
   - Partition the data in K1 groups.
   - Remove the first group, and train the data on the remaining K1 - 1 groups.
-  - Use K2-fold cross-validation (on the K1 - 1 groups) to choose $\alpha$.
-That is, divide the training observations into K2 folds and find $\alpha$ that minimizes the error.
+  - Use K2-fold cross-validation (on the K1 - 1 groups) to choose $alpha$.
+That is, divide the training observations into K2 folds and find $alpha$ that minimizes the error.
-  - Using the subtree that corresponds to the chosen value of $\alpha$, predicts the first of the K1 hold out samples.
+  - Using the subtree that corresponds to the chosen value of $alpha$, predicts the first of the K1 hold out samples.
   - Repeat steps 2-4 using the remaining K1 - 1 groups.

-#### Interactions
+**Interactions**

 The impact of predictor A on the outcome depends on the value of a different predictor B.